-In the UK, black peat for blocking composts, milled brown peats and by-product peats are still available in sufficient quantity to supply the British mushroom industry.
+In the UK, black humified peat for blocking composts, milled brown or blond peats and byproduct peats are still available in sufficient quantity to supply the British mushroom industry.
 Unlike wet dug peat, these other sources of peat are partially dried during harvesting and processing, and therefore require rewetting before use as mushroom casing.
 Casing producers in the Netherlands are currently examining increasing the proportion of blond peat, which is still widely available, and reducing the quantity of black peat, which is becoming scarcer.
-Research in INAGRO, Belgium is examining the use of wood fibre and vermiculite as casing ingredients (Pyck, pers. comm.
-2013).
-Wood fibre performed poorly in M 53 because it did not have sufficient water retention.
-Vermiculite was examined extensively as a casing ingredient at HRI (Noble & Gaze, 1995) but was too expensive and had a tendency to stick to the mushrooms.
+Research in INAGRO, Belgium has examined the use of wood fibre and vermiculite as casing ingredients, although the trials were not very successful (Pyck, pers. comm.
+2015).
+Wood fibre performed poorly in M 53 due to insufficient water retention.
+Vermiculite was examined extensively as a casing ingredient at HRI (Noble & Gaze, 1995) but was too expensive and tended to stick to the mushrooms.

-BVB Substrates Netherlands (Jos Amsing).
+• BVB Substrates Netherlands (Jos Amsing).
 BVB currently produces casing from mixtures of frozen black peat and unfrozen deep dug black peat together with sugar beet lime.
 They are investigating using more blond peat and less black peat in the casing.
 Natural clay is too variable to use in casing.
 They have investigated using sludge from a vegetable washing plant (mainly small particle soil) dewatered with polymers (particularly natural polymers).
 Research is also looking at relating properties (e.g. plasticity and water holding characteristics) of casing to performance.

-CNC Netherlands (Caroline van der Horst and Wim Aarts).
+• CNC Netherlands (Caroline van der Horst and Wim Aarts).
 They have examined the use of granulated rockwool in casing but had problems with plastic pieces because the blocks were not de-sleeved before grinding.